mokasha2020/mokasha2020.github.io/_pages/about.md

 [//]: #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

+I am a self-employed Controls Engineer with over 11 years experience in Indsutrial Automation and Material Handling Industry.
+My experience is centered around PLC and HMI
+Programming using different platforms such as Rockwell Automation and Schneider Electric software and hardware products.
+I also have long experience with systems integration, safety systems, control panel design using CAD software packages.

+I have Bachelors and Masters degrees in Engineering.

+I am also skilled in Project Management and Engineering Management.

+I'm currently looking for a Software role with focus on AI/Machine Learning/Data Analysis.
+I have skills in SQL, Tableau, and Python.

+I'm transitioning careers to become a Software Engineer.
+I have experience with analyzing and cleaning data using SQL, R scripting, along with creating data visualizations in Tableau.

+I have recently completed Machine Learning Specialization from DeepLearning.AI / Stanford University and Google Data Analytics Certification. ​

+> I'm currently improving my skills in:

+* Python.

+* Data Science.

+* SQL.​